-In 2019, the Parent Company entered into a lease agreement with a third party to lease and convert the parking and roof-deck area of Winford Hotel and Casino, with a total area of 15,718 sqm, into an office space for lease.
-Upon execution of the lease agreement, the Parent Company reclassified the portion of the property and equipment held for lease into "Investment properties" amounting to P 781.8 million
+In 2019, the Parent Company entered into a lease agreement with a third party to lease and convert the parking and roof-deck area of Winford Hotel and Casino, with a total area of 15,718 sqm, into an office space for lease (see Note 17).
+Upon execution of the lease agreement, the Parent Company reclassified the portion of the property and equipment held for lease into "Investment properties" amounting to \$\textstyre{2}781.8\$ million.